awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/index.md

-# AWS Marketplace User Guide for AWS Marketplace Subscribers
+# AWS Marketplace Subscribers Guide

 -----
 *****Copyright &copy; 2019 Amazon Web Services, Inc. and/or its affiliates.
 All rights reserved.*****